tpvasconcelos/ridgeplot/CONTRIBUTING.md

 5. Wait for all CI checks to pass.
 6. A ridgeplot main contributor should sign off and merge this pull requests.
 7. Create a new release using the GitHub UI.
-    - Pick the corresponding `X.X.X` tag and use it as the release title as well.
     - Copy the raw markdown section in `CHANGES.md` corresponding to this release and use it as the description of the GitHub Release.
+    - Use the same `X.X.X` tag used in the release.
 8. At this point a GitHub Actions workflow will be triggered which will build and publish new wheels to PyPI.
    Be sure to check whether all workflows passed successfully.